Welcome to Hour of Code on Codesters!

 Click the Support Button at the bottom left corner of the screen to send us a support request.
 We willemail you as quickly as possible to help resolve your issue.
 Or email us at email@example.com.

 Codesters offers a full 40-lesson Intro to Python curriculum as well as several standards-aligned Math modules.
-Visit our marketplace to see the modules we have available.
+Visit our pricing page to see the plans we have available.
 After creating a teacher account, you’ll be able to demo any of our content by clicking “Demo” on one of the modules.
 Click here to learn how to create a teacher account with Codesters.
-You can also contact us at email@example.com for more information.
+You can also contact us at firstname.lastname@example.org for more information.